software-tools-books/js4ds/lessons/callbacks.md

 - [Functional programming](../gloss/#functional-programming) is a style of programming that:
   - Relies heavily on [higher-order functions](../gloss/#higher-order-function)
-    (i.e., functions that take functions as arguments)
+    (i.e., functions that take functions as parameters)
   - Doesn't modify data structures in place, but instead creates new ones from old
 - JavaScript arrays provide several methods to support functional programming